ntop/n2n/doc/Building.md

 which of course can be combined with the compiler optimizations mentioned above…

 Note that the activation of this strategy requires a sufficiently accurate local day-of-time clock.
 It probably will fail on smaller systems using `uclibc` (instead of `glibc`) whose day-of-time clock is said to not provide sub-second accuracy.

+## SPECK – ARM NEON Hardware Acceleration

+By default, SPECK does not take advantage of ARM NEON hardware acceleration even if compiled with `-march=native`.
+The reason is that the NEON implementation proved to be slower than the 64-bit scalar code on Raspberry Pi 3B+, see [here](https://github.com/ntop/n2n/issues/563).

+Your specific ARM mileage may vary, so it can be enabled by configuring the definition of the `SPECK_ARM_NEON` macro:

+`./configure CFLAGS="-DSPECK_ARM_NEON"`

+Just make sure that the correct architecture is set, too. `-march=native` usually works quite well.